business systems people

 #4 — Do you have consistent methods to get feedback from customers?

 Most owners recognize the value of online reviews and make getting them a priority.
-Research indicates that 80% of potential buyers (even those that come by way of referral) check reviews, recommendations, and testimonials as part of their buying decision.
+Research indicates that 80% of potential buyers (even those who come by way of referral) check reviews, recommendations, and testimonials as part of their buying decisions.
 So, the focus makes perfect sense.

 While reviews can reinforce what you do well and may uncover an area for improvement, they have limitations.
 When you are considering new products/services or looking for ideas to improve, who better to ask than your loyal customers (and employees)?
 Nothing beats a one-on-one or small group conversation.
 Don’t let online reviews replace other forms of feedback.
 Do both!